Let's Go Collegiate: Plot

-The fraternity gang of Frankie, Tad, Buck (Keye Luke), and Jeff (Mantan Moreland) work frantically behind the scenes to keep the fake Terry on the team.
+The fraternity gang of Frankie, Tad, Buck, and Jeff work frantically behind the scenes to keep the fake Terry on the team.
 They coach him not to make social errors with his uncultured speech, and they tutor him in his homework so thoroughly that they themselves risk failing their college courses.
 Bess breaks up with Tad and lets him know that she is going to marry "Bob Terry."
 Midge breaks up with Frankie as well, giving the same reason.

 On the day of the regatta, Bess and Midge learn of their mutual engagement to Herk.
 During the race, Frankie runs out of seasick pills and gives Herk moth balls instead.
 This energizes Herk tremendously and the crew wins.
 After the race, Herk is arrested for bank robbery.
 Frankie and Tad reunite with their girlfriends, and explain that "Bob Terry" has been drafted.
 As Herk is led away, an announcer explains that Terry will be spending the next few years "in federal service."